MikeAchoy/RGB-Color-Picker-Utility/README.md

 2. Open the project in your preferred Java Integrated Development Environment (IDE).

-3. Build and run the project.
+3. Build and run the project from `Main.java`.

 ## Usage